According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 - Filling form

-Explaining it from a user perspective, it is a process that deeply focuses on what attracts or repulses a user towards or away from your business campaign or webpage.
+Explaining it from a user perspective is a process that deeply focuses on what attracts or repulses a user towards or away from your business campaign or webpage.
 By knowing this, you can give your visitors the best user experience possible.

 One can optimize their site by focusing on visitor needs and making them realize that they are missing out on something important: